shrutika8896/aggregator-service/README.md

 - `run on the local system`: docker run -it -p 4000:4000 shrutika8896/aggregator-service

 Docker image public URL: https://hub.docker.com/r/shrutika8896/aggregator-service

+## CICD
+CICD is configured using GitHub Actions.
+The deployment will trigger every time a commit is pushed to main branch.
+The docker image will be built and uploaded to the Docker Hub.

 ## Application Testing
 1. Use the `createUser` mutation to create a new user.
 This will return the details of the newly created user, including the `userId`.